Health Practitioners

 Nurse Practitioner

-I have worked at the Methven Medical Centre for the past 17 years which I love as I was born and bred in rural NZ so always wanted to work in rural health care .
+I have worked at the Methven Medical Centre for the past 17 years which I love as I was born and bred in rural NZ..

-Outside of work I enjoy watching and supporting my kids sport.
+Outside of work, I enjoy spending time with my family.
 I also love to keep active and teach gym classes in Ashburton